 Unit 6 comprises laminar yellow-brown and dark brown clay with occasional pink, red-brown, and white laminae.
 It is 0.65 m thick, occurs within the lower portion of Core 343-C0019E-20R, and is in contact with Unit 5 above and Unit 7 below.
-The unit consists of >80% siliclastic grains with <10% volcanic grains and trace to 10% siliceous microfossils.
+The unit consists of >80% siliclastic grains, with <10% volcanic grains and trace-10% siliceous microfossils.
 Diatoms are not observed in this interval, but radiolarians are present.
 More than 75% of the material falls in the clay grain size fraction.
 The bottom section consists of green to light green clays and gradationally transforms into chert (Unit 7).
 Radiolarian molds are present in the basal section of Unit 6.
 Unit 6 is interpreted as pelagic clay deposited on the incoming Pacific plate.

-Unit 7 consists of yellow-brown and chocolatebrown laminar chert that occurs as fragments at the base of Core 343-C0019E-20R and in Core 21R, taken from the interval 831-844.5 mbsf (TD).
-Similarity in color and lamination of the chert to that observed in the overlying clay and the intermixing of clay and chert observed in Cores 20R and 21R suggest that the underlying chert is formed by chertification of the clay.
+Unit 7 consists of yellow-brown and chocolate-brown laminar chert that occurs as fragments at the base of Core 343-C0019E-20R and in Core 21R, taken from the interval 831-844.5 mbsf (TD).
+Similarity in color and lamination of the chert to that observed in the overlying clay, and the intermixing of clay and chert observed in Cores 20R and 21R, suggest that the underlying chert is formed by silicification of the clay.
 The transition from the pelagic clays in Unit 6 to the chert in Unit 7 was not sampled directly, but the presence of chert nodules and intercalated chert layers within Unit 6 suggests the transition is a diagenetic front.
 Unit 7 is correlated to the chert recovered in the incoming Pacific plate during Leg 56 at Site 436 (Shipboard Scientific Party, 1980b).
-Similar to Leg 56, the fine-scale laminations within the chert represent the only primary sedimentary structures, implying minimal transport and reworking of the clays prior to chertification.
+Similar to Leg 56, the fine-scale laminations within in the chert represent the only primary sedimentary structures, implying minimal transport and reworking of the clays prior to silicification.

-Site 436 is located off northern Honshu and represents the most proximal drilling site that can be used as a reference for the incoming section cored at Site C0019.
-Site 436 consists of three lithologic units: the upper unit is vitric diatomaceous silty clay and claystone, the middle unit is radiolarian diatomaceous claystone, and the basal unit is pelagic clay with chert and porcellanite.
-The upper and middle units at Site 436 are lithologically similar to lithologic Units 1-3 at Site C0019, which are composed of mudstone, siliceous mudstone, and locally ashy mudstone.
+Site 436 is located off Northern Honshu and represents the most proximal drilling site that can be used as a reference for the section cored at Site C00019.
+Site 436 consists of three lithologic units: Unit 1, vitric diatomaceous silty clay and claystone; Unit 2, radiolarian diatomaceous claystone; and Unit 3, pelagic clay with chert and porcellanite.
+Site 436 Units 1 and 2 are lithologically similar to Site C0019 Units 1-3, which are composed of mudstone, siliceous mudstone, and locally ashy mudstone.
 This lithologic description is very general and does not necessarily imply a direct correlation between the units in Hole C0019E and the incoming plate strata.
-Site C0019 Units 4-7 correlate to the basal unit at Site 436.
+Site C0019 Units 4-7 correlate to Site 436 Unit 3.
 There are direct matches between the brown clay, the multicolored clays, and the chert between these unit correlations.
 For example, chert in Units 6 and 7 closely resembles descriptions of chert at Site 436 interval 378.5-397.5 mbsf, in which scarce Albian-Cenomanian radiolarians indicate a Cretaceous depositional age (Shipboard Scientific Party, 1980b).
-However, a direct equivalent of Site C0019 Unit 5 (brown mudstone) was not identified in the basal unit of Site 436.
+However, an equivalent of Site C0019 Unit 5 (brown mudstone) was not identified in Site 436 Unit 3.
 The lithology of Site C0019 Unit 5 could represent a stratigraphic variation between the two holes or could be structurally emplaced from the upper plate at Site C0019.
 The former interpretation is favored because of the absence of a sheared basal contact of Unit 5 at Site C0019.
-Better correlation between Site 436 and Site C0019 may be possible after the completion of the biostratigraphic analyses.